alfem/telegram-downloader-bot/README.md

 * TELEGRAM_CHAT_ID: you user (or group) id in Telegram.
 If you do not know it, you can talk to @get_id_bot and send it a "/my_id" command
 * DOWNLOADS_FOLDER: Change the download directory is desired.

-Install the python bot library, from Gihub (https://github.com/python-telegram-bot/python-telegram-bot) or using pip ( https://pypi.python.org/pypi/python-telegram-bot/)
+Install the python bot library, from Gihub (https://github.com/python-telegram-bot/python-telegram-bot) or using pip ( https://pypi.python.org/pypi/python-telegram-bot/).
+There are many telegram modules around.
+Do not use another one with a similar name.

+Also "request" module is needed.
+It is very popular and probably you have it installed already.
+If not, just use pip or your system package manager.

 Run the script and talk to your new bot!